fbambusi/wiseair-client/README.md

 - WiseairClient.py: This python module is the bulk of the software.
 - 01-hello-world.ipynb: A "hello world" Jupyter Notebook that shows the functionlities of WiseairClient.
 - 02-hello-world.py: A  "hello world" Python script that shows the functionlities of WiseairClient.
+- sampleData.csv: a short sample of the dataset, to give an immediate idea of the featured dimensions

 ## Setup